-Inbound firewall rules define what kind of traffic will be allowed to which ports from which sources.
+Inbound firewall rules define the traffic allowed to the server on which ports and from which sources.
 If no inbound rules are configured, no incoming traffic is permitted.

-Outbound firewall rules define what kind of traffic will be allowed to leave the server on which ports and can be restricted to specific destinations.
+Outbound firewall rules define the traffic allowed to leave the server on which ports and to which destinations.
 If no outbound rules are configured, no outbound traffic is permitted.

-You can create new inbound or outbound rules by opening the New rule select list under Inbound Rules or Outbound Rules, respectively.
+You can create new inbound and outbound rules by opening the New rule select list under Inbound Rules or Outbound Rules, respectively.
 You can use a preset protocol or create a custom rule.

 There are several common protocols available which will fill the Protocol and Port Range fields automatically.
 For example, selecting

 TCP and the Port Range with HTTP’s default of port 80.